NYC Subway CX Kills Chivalry in the City

 When Brands Hurt Customers

 On the flip side, brands also have the power to make customers feel ignored, and even angry.
 The CX Pyramid crumbles and customer-to-customer behavior, in addition to individual experiences, suffer.
-Case in point, the New York MTA System.
+Case in point, the New York MTA System and the MTA experience.

 In the past year, New York City MTA riders have felt used, at best.
 It’s a trend that has characterized the last decade of the MTA’s brand story, and it has come to a head in recent months.
 The MTA Customers Count Survey tries to fix that perception.
 Unfortunately a VOC program (customer feedback) is only the beginning of the solution to problems that continue to grow.

 Riders today pay almost two times more for the same ride they took 20 years ago.
 The perception, based on rider experience, is that they are getting worse service and less value for more money.
 In this environment, where does customer experience management come into play?

 Experience Management and Expectation Management

 Customer experience management is as much expectation management as it is experience management.
 With that in mind, take a look at how the MTA delivers (or doesn’t deliver) on customer experience management.

 For riders, it feels like lack of access to reliable transportation, at a high cost, is becoming the norm.
 F Train stations in Queens and Brooklyn skip the same stations on weekends for more than ten years because of “renovations.”
 People who live in neighborhoods where the F Train is the only choice, feel under-served.
 This summer, half of Astoria (a trendy Queens neighborhood) was shut down for renovations.
 Local stops along Manhattan’s Central Park West, still under construction, were closed for the summer.
 Service interruptions and service suspensions are common all across the subway system.

 MTA Experience: When the CX Pyramid Breaks Down